aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-item-encryptor.md

 ### DynamoDB Table Name

-The name of the DyamoDB Table where the
+The name of the DynamoDB Table where the
 DynamoDB Items to be decrypted or encrypted are stored or intended to be stored.